A Weak Penalty Neural ODE for Learning Chaotic Dynamics from Noisy Time Series: Results on Higher Dimensional Systems

-A CNN-based NODE architecture is employed for this spatio-temporal dataset.
-Following model training, we assess and compare both short- and long-term predictive capacity of \methodName{} against the baseline weak and strong NODEs.
-In the short-term (Fig.~\ref{fig:ERA5}a, 14 days), both weak and strong NODEs quickly become unstable and show rapidly increasing errors, whereas \methodName{} consistently achieves the lowest RMSE.
-Even over a 10-year horizon (Fig.~\ref{fig:ERA5}b), \methodName{} remains stable, while both baseline NODEs diverge.
+Following model training, both the short- and long-term predictive capacities of \methodName{} are assessed and compared against the baseline weak and strong NODEs.
+In the short-term forecasting regime (Fig.~\ref{fig:ERA5}a, 14 days), both purely weak and strong NODEs accumulate errors rapidly and exhibit numerical instability.
+In contrast, \methodName{} effectively mitigates this error growth, consistently achieving the lowest RMSE. {This improvement stems from the synergistic interaction between the spatial filtering of the CNN encoder and the temporal filtering of the weak-form integral constraints.
+The encoder suppresses spatial noise through local convolutions and latent-space compression, but this alone cannot prevent error accumulation along the time dimension.
+This is evidenced by the divergence of the strong NODE baseline, which shares the identical encoder.
+The weak penalty directly constrains this temporal error growth.} Remarkably, this stability extends to the 10-year horizon (Fig.~\ref{fig:ERA5}b).
+While both baseline NODEs diverge completely, \methodName{} remains bounded, demonstrating its capability to capture the system's long-term dynamics without unnatural energy accumulation.
 Figure~\ref{fig:ERA5}c further evaluates the predicted climatological statistics.
 For each variable, the temporal average over the 10-year testing period is computed.
 The zonal mean at each latitude is then obtained by averaging the time-averaged field along the longitude direction.
-Notice that \methodName{} produces accurate predictions of both the zonal mean temperature and specific humidity.
-While the prediction for the average zonal and meridional winds is less accurate, \methodName{} is able to capture their trend relatively well.
-Detailed configurations and additional performance comparisons, including extended 1-year predictions for other prognostic variables, are provided in \textit{Supplementary Note 4}.
+We observe that \methodName{} produces accurate predictions of both the zonal mean temperature and specific humidity.
+Although the predictions for the average zonal and meridional winds exhibit slight deviations, \methodName{} successfully captures their overall latitudinal trends.
+This behavior is physically consistent, as mid-atmospheric wind fields are inherently more chaotic and dominated by high-frequency transient eddies compared to large-scale thermodynamic structures.
+Detailed configurations and additional performance comparisons, including extended 1-year predictions for other prognostic variables, are provided in Appendix~\ref{app:era5}.

-Overall, the ERA5 experiment highlights the robustness of our hybrid training strategy and demonstrates that, even with a simple CNN-based architecture, \methodName{} delivers superior stability, accuracy, and long-term predictive fidelity on real-world climate data, where both weak and strong NODEs deteriorate.
+Overall, the ERA5 experiment highlights the robustness of this hybrid training strategy in stabilizing NODE-based learning.
+It demonstrates that, even with a relatively simple CNN-based architecture, \methodName{} delivers superior stability, accuracy, and long-term predictive fidelity on real-world climate data, successfully operating in regimes where purely weak and strong NODEs deteriorate.